agenerale/inverse-psp/README.md

 </details>

 ## Examples
 The framework is briefly displayed below.
 A prior distribution over the constutient motility and initial concentrations in the phase-field model is defined, alongside a likelihood constructed by a composition of probabilistic forward models (process-structure and structure-property linkages).
 The microstructure is represented in a statistical sense with a low-dimensional PC representation of its 2-point spatial correlations ($\alpha$).
 A CNF is trained with conditioning provided by the composite forward model - providing a continuous source of training data exceeding the initial dataset.
-Lastly, inference is performed through simulation of the underlying ODE, providing posteriors over processing parameter space $p(\theta | k^{*})$.
-A visualization of this posterior is projected into microstructure space through an additional forward simulation of the phase-field model, providing $p(m | k^{*})$.
+Lastly, inference is performed through simulation of the underlying ODE, providing posteriors over processing parameter space $p(\theta | k^{'})$.
+A visualization of this posterior is projected into microstructure space through an additional forward simulation of the phase-field model, providing $p(m | k^{'})$.

 ![My Image](images/framework.png)

 Model performance is evaluated across the entire dataset.
-Each property set is considered as a target for the framework, where points are sampled from the posterior $p(\theta | k^{*}_n)$ and passed once more through the forward models.
+Each property set is considered as a target for the framework, where points are sampled from the posterior $p(\theta | k^{'}_n)$ and passed once more through the forward models.
 A parity plot is shown, alongside its estimated density, and CDF for each property considered.

 ![My Image](images/model_perf.png)